-In an ongoing effort to promote bicycle safety amongst the youth of Berlin, members of the Berlin Police Department participated in the 2016 "Safe Kids-Wear Lids" campaign.
+In an ongoing effort to promote bicycle safety amongst the youth of Berlin, members of the Berlin Police Department participated in the 2017 "Safe Kids-Wear Lids" campaign.
 The program is designed to reward youths observed riding their bicycles while wearing helmets with a coupon good for a free ice cream redeemable at Pralines Ice Cream on Farmington Avenue.
+At the end of the season, one winner is picked to win a prize.